Kudu: Behavior

 As in many other antelopes, male kudus can be found in bachelor groups, but they are more likely to be solitary.
-Their dominance displays tend not to last long and are generally fairly peaceful, consisting of one man making himself look big by making his hair stand on end.
-When males do have a face-off, they will lock their horns in a competition to determine the stronger puller; kudus' necks enlarge during the mating season for this reason.
-Sometimes two competing males are unable to unlock their horns and, if unable to disengage, will die of starvation or dehydration.
+Their dominance displays do not last long and are generally peaceful, consisting of one male making himself look large by making his hair stand on end.
+When males have a face-off, they lock their horns in a competition to determine the stronger puller; kudus' necks enlarge during the mating season for this reason.
+Two competing males sometimes cannot unlock their horns, and if unable to disengage, die of starvation or dehydration.
 Males are seen with females only in the mating season, when they join in groups of 5–15 kudus, including offspring.
 Calves grow quickly and at six months are largely independent of their mothers.

-A pregnant female will leave the herd to give birth to a single offspring.
-She will leave the newborn lying hidden for 4–5 weeks while coming back only to nurse it, which is the longest nursing period of any antelope species.
-Then the calf will start accompanying its mother for short periods.
-At 3 or 4 months, the calf will be with its mother constantly, and at about six months they will rejoin the group.
+A pregnant female leaves the herd to give birth to a single offspring.
+She leaves the newborn lying hidden for 4–5 weeks while only coming back to nurse it, which is the longest nursing time of any antelope species.
+The calf then starts accompanying its mother for short lengths.
+At 3 or 4 months, the calf is with its mother constantly, and at about 6 months, they rejoin the group.

-When threatened, kudu will often run away rather than fight.
+When threatened, kudu often run away rather than fight.
 Wounded bulls have been known to charge an attacker, hitting the attacker with their sturdy horn base rather than stabbing it.
 Wounded females can keep running for many miles without stopping to rest for more than a minute.
-They have a powerful kick and are capable of breaking a wild dog's or jackal's neck or back.
+They have a powerful kick and are capable of breaking a wild dog or jackal's neck or back.
 They are good jumpers and can clear a 5-foot fence from a standing start.

 Diet

 Kudus are browsers and eat leaves and shoots.
-In dry seasons they eat wild watermelons and other fruit for their liquid content and natural sugars.
+In dry seasons, they eat wild watermelons and other fruit for their liquid content and natural sugars.
 The lesser kudu is less dependent on water sources than the greater kudu.

 Predators and threats

-Predators, such as lions, leopards, cheetahs, wild dogs, hyenas, crocodiles and sometimes pythons, hunt adult kudu or their young.
-Kudu numbers are also affected by humans hunting them for their meat, hides and horns, or using their habitats for charcoal burning and farming.
+Predators, such as lions, leopards, cheetahs, wild dogs, hyenas, crocodiles, and sometimes pythons, hunt adult kudu or their young.
+Kudu numbers are also affected by humans hunting them for their meat, hides, and horns, or using their habitats for charcoal burning and farming.

-Kudus were highly susceptible to the rinderpest virus (now eradicated after a vaccination program in domestic cattle), and many scientists believe that, in earlier times, recurring epidemics of the disease reduced kudu populations in East Africa.
+Kudus were highly susceptible to the rinderpest virus (now eradicated after a vaccination program in domestic cattle), and many scientists believe that in earlier times, recurring epidemics of the disease reduced kudu populations in East Africa.

 Kudus are susceptible to rabies in times of extended drought.
-They have been known to enter farm houses and other buildings when infected.
+They have been known to enter farmhouses and other buildings when infected.
 Infected animals appear tame and have a distinct frothing at the mouth.
-Rabid kudu are fearless, and bulls may sometimes attack humans who get too close.
+Rabid kudus are fearless, and bulls may sometimes attack humans who get too close.